pfmarteau/py-TEKA/README.md

 # py-TEKA : Python wrapper to module TEKA
-### Implementation of the TEKA (Time Elastic Kernel Averaging of set of time series) code defined and used in [1].
-The TEKA code is written in C++ and the python wrapper is using the CYTHON compiler
+### Implementation of the TEKA (Time Elastic Kernel Averaging of set of time series) code defined and experimented in [1].
+The TEKA code itself is written in C++ and its python wrapper is using the CYTHON compiler

 ## Requirements
 - g++ compiler